-A grade of C or better is required to take further physics courses.
-If you earn a grade of D in Physics 102, you cannot take the next level physics course.
+C or better grade is required to take further physics courses.
+If you get D in Physics 102, you cannot take the next level physics course.

 Exams

 There will be three Common Exams plus a comprehensive Final Exam.
 The schedule is: